 Google IP address ranges

-When you are configuring email handling for your domain, say seeking to prevent Google messages from being marked as spam, you may need to know the IP addresses of the Google Apps mail servers.
+When you are configuring email handling for your domain, for example, seeking to prevent Google messages from being marked as spam, you may need to know the IP addresses of the Google Apps mail servers.

 Google maintains a global infrastructure, which grows dynamically to accommodate increasing demand.
 As a result, Google Apps mail servers use a large range of IP addresses, and the addresses often change.
 The most effective means of finding the current range of Google IP addresses is to query Google's SPF record.